decaporg/decap-cms/website/content/docs/overview.md

 ## Why YAML?

-YAML is a simple and friendly language for creating nested data structures that are easy for humans to read.
-It can be written with indented "block formatting" similar to Python, or a more streamlined "inline formatting" with bracketing similar to JSON.
-You will commonly find a mix of  block and inline formatting styles in Netlify CMS configuration files, and we recommend reviewing these resources to understand the differences:
+YAML is a simple language for creating nested data structures that are easy for humans to read.
+It can be written with indented "block formatting" similar to Python, or a more bracketed  "inline formatting" similar to JSON.

+You will commonly find a mix of block and inline formatting styles in Netlify CMS configuration files, and we recommend reviewing these resources if you have not worked with YAML before:

 • [YAML Basic Formatting](https://en.wikipedia.org/wiki/YAML#Basic_components)